-Our current assays and our planned future assays focus on key solid tumor indications utilizing our Target-SelectorTM liquid biopsy technology platform for the biomarker analysis of CTCs and ctDNA from a standard blood or CSF sample.
-Our patented Target-SelectorTM CTC platform assays are based on an internally developed microfluidics-based cell capture and analysis platform, with enabling features that change how information provided by CTC testing is used by clinicians.
-Our patented Target-SelectorTM molecular technology enables detection of mutations and genome alterations with enhanced sensitivity and specificity, and is applicable to nucleic acid from ctDNA, and could potentially be validated for other sample types such as bone marrow, or tissue (surgical resections and/or biopsies).
-Our Target-SelectorTM CTC and molecular platforms provide both biomarker detection as well as monitoring capabilities and require only a patient blood sample or CSF sample to inform treatment decisions.
-In January 2019, we began offering research use only, or RUO, liquid biopsy kits containing our patented and proprietary ctDNA Target SelectorTM testing for certain specific cancer genes to laboratories and researchers worldwide.
+Our current assays and our planned future assays focus on key solid tumor indications utilizing our Target-SelectorTM liquid biopsy technology platform for the biomarker analysis of CTCs and ctDNA from a standard blood sample or CSF-TCs and cell-free tumor DNA and RNA from a CSF sample.
+Our patented Target-SelectorTM tumor cell platform assays are based on an internally developed microfluidics-based cell capture and analysis platform, with features that enable quantitative tumor cells counts and molecular assays related to these tumor cells, informing clinicians of changes in response to treatment and biomarkers in tumor cells that can inform physician treatment decisions, particularly as the tumor characteristics may change over time with clinical progression or metastasis.

+In addition, our patented Target-SelectorTM molecular technology enables detection of mutations and genome alterations with enhanced sensitivity and specificity, and is applicable to a broad range of diagnostic applications including detection of tumor-derived cell-free nucleic acid (ctDNA/RNA), and could potentially be validated for other sample types such as bone marrow, or tissue (surgical resections and/or biopsies).

+In January 2019, we began offering research use only, or RUO, liquid biopsy kits containing our patented and proprietary ctDNA Target SelectorTM molecular (PCR-based) testing for certain specific cancer genes to laboratories and researchers worldwide.
 In March 2020 we released an update for our RUO EGFR Target SelectorTM Kit which expanded the sample types validated to include both blood and formalin-fixed paraffin-embedded, or FFPE.
 In March 2020 we also released a RUO BRAF Target SelectorTM validated for both ctDNA and FFPE.

 At our corporate headquarters facility located in San Diego, California, we operate a clinical laboratory that is certified under CLIA, licensed by the California Department of Public Health, and accredited by CAP.
 At this facility we perform our current assays, and we continue to perform research and development for our planned future assays.
 In addition, we currently manufacture our microfluidic channels and various chemistries used in our testing process, however, we have identified and have been working with a manufacturer to outsource certain manufacturing activities in the near term to reduce costs and improve efficiency.

-The assays we offer and intend to offer are classified as LDTs under CLIA regulations.
-CLIA certification is required before any clinical laboratory, including ours, may perform testing on human specimens for the purpose of obtaining information for the diagnosis, prevention, or treatment of disease or the assessment of health.
+The assays we offer and intend to offer are classified as CLIA laboratory developed tests or "LDTs" under CLIA regulations.
+CLIA certification, and state licensure in California and certain other states under the supervision of a qualified laboratory medical director is required before any clinical laboratory, including ours, may perform testing on human specimens for the purpose of obtaining information for the diagnosis, prevention, or treatment of disease or the assessment of health.
 In addition, we participate in and have received CAP accreditation, which includes rigorous bi-annual laboratory inspections and requires adherence to specific quality standards.